The Exceptional Set in Goldbach's Problem with two Chen Primes: Fourier approximants

-The next lemma reduces major arc behaviour to multiplicative character correlation. \begin{lemma}[Reduction to multiplicative characters] Let $1\leq R\leq N^{1/3}$ and let $f$ be an arithmetic function supported on $R$-rough integers in $(N/2,N]$.
+The next lemma reduces major arc behaviour to short interval twists with multiplicative characters. \begin{lemma}[Reduction to multiplicative characters] Let $1\leq R\leq N^{1/3}$ and let $f$ be an arithmetic function supported on $R$-rough integers in $(N/2,N]$.
 Then we have

 \end{lemma}

 \begin{proof} Since $f$ is supported in $(N/2,N]$, we can write $\widehat{f}$ for the associated Fourier series and have

 We set